Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Introduction

 Active systems are maintained out of equilibrium by processes that consume resources of energy and produce entropy.
 This is the case of living cells, where energy is provided in the form of biochemical fuel such as adenosine triphosphate that drives active mesoscopic cellular processes.
-A well studied example of active cellular fluctuations are spontaneous oscillations of mechanosensory hair bundles of auditory hair cells~\cite{martin2003spontaneous,tinevez2007unifying}.
+As discussed below, an important example of active cellular fluctuations are spontaneous oscillations of mechanosensory hair bundles of auditory hair cells~\cite{martin2003spontaneous,tinevez2007unifying}.
 These oscillations have been proposed to amplify sound stimuli in the ear of many vertebrates, providing exquisite sensitivity and sharp frequency selectivity~\cite{hudspeth2014integrating}.

-Active mesoscopic processes do not obey the fluctuation-dissipation theorem: measuring both the linear response of the system to weak external stimuli and spontaneous fluctuations provides a means to quantify deviations from thermal equilibrium~\cite{martin2001comparison,mizuno2007nonequilibrium,rodriguez2015direct,turlier2016equilibrium,battle2016broken,nardini2017entropy}.
+Active mesoscopic processes do not obey the fluctuation-dissipation theorem: measuring both the linear response of the system to weak external stimuli and spontaneous fluctuations provides a means to quantify deviations from thermal equilibrium~\cite{martin2001comparison,harada2005equality,mizuno2007nonequilibrium,rodriguez2015direct,turlier2016equilibrium,battle2016broken,nardini2017entropy}.
 A related important question is how entropy production can be estimated in active mesoscopic systems.
 In cases where active systems generate movement with drift, such as molecular motors moving along filaments~\cite{julicher1997modeling,keller2000mechanochemistry,howard2001mechanics}, the rate of entropy production can be estimated from measurements of drift velocities and viscous forces~\cite{julicher1997modeling,qian2000mathematical}.
 However, for active fluctuations without drift, such as spontaneous oscillations, it is unclear how entropy production can be characterized.
 Time irreversibility is a signature of the nonequilibrium nature of a system~\cite{steinberg1986time}.
 This suggests that quantification of irreversibility of fluctuations provides information about entropy production.